-These Amended and Restated Bylaws were adopted by the Board of Directors of the Corporation on February 25, 2013.
+These Amended and Restated Bylaws were adopted by the Board of Directors of the Corporation on September 16, 2020.

-a Colorado nonprofit corporation dated February 25, 2013
+a Colorado nonprofit corporation

-(Last amended 10/24/2016)
+(Last amended 09/16/2020)

-The principal office of Nursing and Therapy Services of Colorado, Inc., a Colorado nonprofit corporation (the “Corporation”), shall be at 1130 West Woodmen Road, Colorado Springs, Colorado 80919.
+The principal office of Nursing and Therapy Services of Colorado, Inc., a Colorado nonprofit corporation (the “Corporation”) shall be at 1130 West Woodmen Road, Colorado Springs, Colorado 80919.
 The Corporation may also have offices at such other places as the board of directors of the Corporation (the “Board of Directors” or the “Board”) may determine from time to time.
 The registered office of the Corporation shall be registered with the Secretary of State of the State of Colorado (the “Secretary of State”).

 The Corporation does not have “members” as that term is defined by the Colorado Revised Nonprofit Corporation Act (the “Act”).